A new Care-A-Van is hitting the streets in the Comox Valley.

 After fifteen years, the Comox Bay Care Society's original Care-A-Van is being replaced on local streets with a new, state-of-the-art vehicle to better serve and support the community.
 The new vehicle is a 2020 Ford E-450 V10 chassis with an ALP Adventurer build out that has been heavily modified to meet the unique needs of the Care-A-Van crew.
 The vehicle is 26 feet long, and has only 51,000 km, which will help reduce maintenance costs and promote the longevity of the program.

-"The older van is a 1989, so it's 35 years old and has been in operation for 15 years every night, rain or shine," said board of directors member Dale Erhart.
+"The older van is (from) 1989, so it's 35 years old and has been in operation for 15 years every night, rain or shine," said board of directors member Dale Erhart.
 "It's been run hard and maintenance becomes more and more problematic over time.
 We started to look for a replacement about eight years ago, because without a van we have no outreach."

 The society started to save money, and after receiving a sizeable donation from Ruby Wilson, they were able to source a replacement.